hungrybellie/Message-Board/README.md

 # Tech Stack 💻

-My project was coded in html, css and JavaScript.
+My project was coded in HTML, CSS and JavaScript.

 # Thank you! 🥳